ForgeRock/forgeops/docker/README.md

-# Docker Build Files for the ForgeRock Identity Platform
+# Docker Build Files for ForgeRock Identity Platform

-## Contributing

-To create a pull request, fork the project to your private community Bitbucket Server/Bitbucket Server account, clone it to your workstation, commit your changes, and push them up to your Bitbucket Server repository.
-You can then create a pull request on Bitbucket.

 ## About